pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 - Fix: Include page transformation version number in the log #362
 - Fix: Update logging to show correct user names when performing user mapping #357
 - Fix: Find username also works for SPO user names when doing SPO to SPO user mapping
+- Fix: Sections with a vertical column are now also "cleaned" when they do contain empty columns #359

 ## [November release - version 1.0.1911.0]